-Otonabee Conservation is set to embark upon a major capital project with the reconstruction of the Millbrook Dam.
+Otonabee Conservation has embarked upon a major capital project with the reconstruction of the Millbrook Dam.

 The Board of Directors of Otonabee Conservation approved the awarding of a construction contract to Facca Incorporated at it regular meeting, held Thursday, October 19, 2017.